* Market looking ahead to Fed meeting

 * Gold support at $1,266, around 200-day moving average

-(Updates prices) LONDON, Dec 4 (Reuters) - Gold prices fell on Monday towards the four-week lows hit last week as the dollar strengthened after U.S. politicians approved a major tax overhaul and the market looked ahead to a meeting of the Federal Reserve later this month.
+(Recasts with U.S. trading, updates prices, adds analyst's comment, adds NEW YORK to dateline) NEW YORK/LONDON, Dec 4 (Reuters) - Gold prices fell on Monday toward the four-week lows hit last week as the U.S. dollar strengthened after the U.S. Senate approved a major tax overhaul and the market looked ahead to a meeting of the Federal Reserve later this month.

-(Additional reporting by Apeksha Nair in Bengaluru; Editing by Greg Mahlich and David Goodman)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by David Goodman and Matthew Lewis)